Bruna Papandrea: Career

 Papandrea launched her current production company, Made Up Stories, in January 2017 to carry on her mission in championing female filmmakers, adapting female-written novels and creating stories featuring multi-faceted female characters.
 The company is also committed to inclusivity in less-acknowledged departments behind-the-scenes such as transportation teams and gaffers.
 Papandrea has expressed intent to start a foundation, Made Up Solutions, to provide opportunities for women from low socio-economic and diverse backgrounds.

 In April 2020, Papandrea and Gregg Fienberg founded the "It Takes Our Village" initiative, along with numerous A-list Hollywood producers to help raise money for below-the-line crews affected by COVID-19.
 Papandrea credited "below-the-line crews" as "the backbone of our industry".
 “They are our community – and our community is in need.
 This initiative is personal to me as I’m a working-class girl who grew up with unions protecting my family.
 I want to help provide that protection to those who are a vital part in creating stories; the stories that are providing escapism and comfort to people around the world."

+On October 12, 2023 an open letter was published by Creative Community for Peace, whose mission statement is "to galvanize support against the cultural boycott of Israel."
+The open letter states: "More than 2000 leaders from the entertainment industry have signed an open letter released by the non-profit entertainment industry organization Creative Community For Peace in support of Israel."
+Papandrea joined the petition.
+On October 23, 2023 Papadrea signed a second petition, 'NoHostageLeftBehind'.
+The petition consisted of 'Several Hundred Hollywood figures' petitioning for President Joe Biden to secure the release of more Israeli hostages.